samuel-jimenez/GramEditor/docs/src/configuring-tehanu.md

 ## File Scan Exclusions

 - Setting: `file_scan_exclusions`
-- Description: Files or globs of files that will be excluded by Tehanu entirely.
+- Description: Files or globs of files that will be excluded by Gram entirely.
 They will be skipped during file scans, file searches, and not be displayed in the project file tree.
 Overrides `file_scan_inclusions`.
 - Default:

 ```json [settings]